095056/Luis/Mirrors.md

 ## Mirrors

 There are listed all known Termux mirrors.
-If you host a one but didn't find it in the list, please open the issue in https://github.com/termux/termux-packages/issues.
+If you hosted one but didn't find it in the list, please open the issue in https://github.com/termux/termux-tools/issues.

 ### Mirrors that are part of mirror rotation in pkg